krysdam/quence/README.md

-# Thethe
+# Quence

-Thethe is a password generator that makes short, memorable, high-entropy passwords.
+Quence is a password generator that makes short, memorable, high-entropy passwords.

 It generates passwords that look like this (entropy shown in parentheses):